BBB-Voting: 1-out-of-k Blockchain-Based Boardroom Voting: Preliminaries

 \section{Preliminaries}

+In this section, we describe terminology specific to voting.
+We assume that the reader is familiar with blockchains and smart contracts, and we refer an unfamiliar reader to \autoref{sec:appendix-blockchains} for a brief background.

-In our approach, an involved party refers to any stakeholder of the voting process and it covers \textit{all participants} and the \textit{authority}.
-A voting protocol is expected to meet a number of properties.
-A list of such properties appears in the works of Kiayias and Yung~\cite{Kiayias2002} as well as Groth~\cite{Groth2004}:
+An \textit{involved party} refers to any stakeholder of the voting process and it covers \textit{all participants} and the \textit{authority}.
+A voting protocol is expected to meet several properties.
+A list of such properties appears in the works of Kiayias and Yung~\cite{Kiayias2002}, Groth~\cite{Groth2004}, and Cramer et al.~\cite{cgs97}.

-\textbf{Privacy of the Vote:} a participant's vote must not be revealed other than by the participant herself (upon her discretion) or through the collusion of all remaining participants.
+\textbf{(1) Privacy of the Vote:} ensures the secrecy of the ballot contents~\cite{Kiayias2002}.
+Hence, in a scheme that meets this property, a participant's vote must not be revealed other than by the participant herself upon her discretion (or through the collusion of all remaining participants).
+Usually, privacy is ensured by trusting authorities in traditional elections or by homomorphic encryption in some decentralized e-voting solutions (e.g.,~\cite{Kiayias2002,HaoRZ10,McCorrySH17,DBLP:conf/fc/SeifelnasrGY20,icissp:DMMM18}).

-\textbf{Perfect Ballot Secrecy:} is an extension to the privacy of the vote.
-It implies that a partial tally (finding partial results before voting ends) is available only if all remaining participants are involved in its recovery.
+\textbf{(2) Perfect Ballot Secrecy:} is an extension of the privacy of the vote.
+It implies that a partial tally (i.e., prior to the end of voting) is available only if all remaining participants are involved in its computation.

-\textbf{Fairness:} ensures that a tally may be calculated only after all participants have submitted their votes.
+\textbf{(3) Fairness:} ensures that a tally may be calculated only after all participants have submitted their votes.
+Therefore, no partial tally can be revealed to anyone before the end of the voting protocol~\cite{Kiayias2002}.

-\textbf{Verifiability:} means that any involved party can verify that all votes cast are legitimate and the final tally is correct.
-This is achieved by using a tamper-resistant, public bulletin board (in our case the blockchain) and zero-knowledge proofs to verify the validity of submitted votes.
+\textbf{(4a) Universal Verifiability:} any involved party can verify that all cast votes are correct and they are correctly included in the final tally~\cite{Kiayias2002}.